philuttley/statistical-inference/_episodes/10-mle_model_fitting.md

 > ## Optimisation methods and the `scipy.optimize` module.
 > There are a variety of optimisation methods which are available in Python's `scipy.optimize` module.
 Many of these approaches are discussed in some detail in Chapter 10 of the book 'Numerical Recipes', available online [here][numrec_online].
 Here we will give a brief summary of some of the main methods and their pros and cons for maximum likelihood estimation.
 An important aspect of most numerical optimisation methods, including the ones in scipy, is that they are _minimisers_, i.e. they operate to minimise the given function rather than maximise it.
 This works equally well for maximising the likelihood, since we can simply multiply the function by -1 and minimise it to achieve our maximisation result.
 >
 > - __Scalar minimisation__: the function `scipy.optimize.minimize_scalar` has several methods for minimising functions of only one variable.
 The methods can be specified as arguments, e.g. `method='brent'` uses __Brent's method__ of parabolic interpolation: find a parabola between three points on the function, find the position of its minimum and use the minimum to replace the highest point on the original parabola before evaluating again, repeating until the minimum is found to the required tolerance.
 The method is fast and robust but can only be used for functions of 1 parameter and as no gradients are used, it does not return the useful 2nd derivative of the function.
 > - __Downhill simplex (Nelder-Mead)__: `scipy.optimize.minimize` offers the method `nelder-mead` for rapid and robust minimisation of multi-parameter functions using the 'downhill simplex' approach.
 The approach assumes a simplex, an object of $$n+1$$ points or vertices in the $$n$$-dimensional parameter space.
 The function to be minimised is evaluated at all the vertices.
 Then, depending on where the lowest-valued vertex is and how steep the surrounding 'landscape' mapped by the other vertices is, a set of rules are applied to move one or more points of the simplex to a new location.
 E.g. via reflection, expansion or contraction of the simplex or some combination of these.
 In this way the simplex 'explores' the $$n$$-dimensional landscape of function values to find the minimum.
 Also known as the 'amoeba' method because the simplex 'oozes' through the landscape like an amoeba!
 > - __Gradient methods__: a large set of methods calculate the gradients or even second derivatives of the function (hyper)surface in order to quickly converge on the minimum.
 A commonly used example is the __Broyden-Fletcher-Goldfarb-Shanno__ (__BFGS__) method (`method=BFGS` in `scipy.optimize.minimize` or the legacy function `scipy.optimize.fmin_bfgs`).
 A more specialised function using a variant of this approach which is optimised for fitting functions to data with normally distributed errors ('_weighted non-linear least squares_') is `scipy.optimize.curve_fit`.
 The advantage of these functions is that they usually return either a matrix of second derivatives (the 'Hessian') or its inverse, which is the _covariance matrix_ of the fitted parameters.
 These can be used to obtain estimates of the errors on the MLEs, following the normal approximation approach described in this episode.
 >
 > An important caveat to bear in mind with all optimisation methods is that for finding minima in complicated hypersurfaces, there is always a risk that the optimiser returns only a local minimum, end hence incorrect MLEs, instead of those at the true minimum for the function.
 Most optimisers have built-in methods to try and mitigate this problem, e.g. allowing sudden switches to completely different parts of the surface to check that no deeper minimum can be found there.
 It may be that a hypersurface is too complicated for any of the optimisers available.
 In this case, you should consider looking at _Markov Chain Monte Carlo_ methods to fit your data.
+>
+> In the remainder of this course we will use the Python package lmfit which combines the use of scipy's optimisation methods with some powerful functionality to control model fits and determine errors and confidence contours.
 {: .callout}

 ## General maximum likelihood estimation: model fitting